Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 MITMProxy blocking script is working

-Even in the DevTools network panel, the requests are truly blocked.
+Even in the DevTools Network panel, the requests are truly blocked.

 YouTube requests are truly blocked in DevTools network panel